 “I love making upbeat, happy songs about those sorts of things, but I had been neglecting these other emotions that really needed a release.
 I think I finally built up the courage to do that.”Gus Dapperton

 MB: You produce, record, and create everything for your music, all by yourself, with a lot of analog instruments and it kind of reminds me of Prince because that’s what he did.
 That’s pretty rare today.
 Can you talk about that and your process?

 GD: Growing up the first real instrument I played was my computer…producing and stuff.
 That’s where I started.
 I started producing on garage band and sampling vinyl and making hip hop beats and whatnot.
 That’s why I do everything myself.
 I started producing first and then started playing guitar and singing later.

 I also wanted to have it all recorded immediately.
 Kind of out of necessity.
 I started doing everything myself and then also the mixing and mastering.
-I didn’t necessarily have the funds to hire someone to mix and master my stuff.
-I always did it myself out of necessity.
-I liked to create that way.
+I didn’t necessarily have the funds to hire someone to mix and master it.
+I did it myself out of necessity; I liked to create that way.
 I like to make stuff fast and get it down pretty quickly.

 MB: Oh, wow.
 So, you mix and master it yourself?

 GD: I used to.
 I don’t anymore.
 For this new record, I didn’t, but I did in the past.

 MB: You have a huge repertoire of music for how old are you?
 Twenty-four?

 MB: I think that’s awesome for new fans and listeners to really get into all of your previous albums.
 You’ve got this new album Orca coming out.
 Tell me more about the great cover art.
 I really love the photo.